Why It’s Time to Say Goodbye to Traditional Budgeting

-There are three primary problems with traditional budgeting:
+There are three primary problems in traditional budgeting:

 1. It takes a long time, costs too much, and consumes too many corporate resources.
-For some companies, the process can take as long as six to eight months.
+For some companies, the operation can take as long as six to eight months.
 Many companies on a calendar fiscal year start the budgeting process in the summer and won’t end until November, December or, in some cases, after the budget period has actually started.
-Most budgets are very detailed and require the input and back and forth negotiation of many people throughout the organization, which only adds to the amount of corporate resources consumed by traditional budgeting.
+Most budgets are very detailed and require the input and back and forth negotiation of many people throughout the organization, which only adds to the amount of corporate resources consumed.
 Moreover, often, internal politics come into play and become more important than the customer—with managers and employees self-occupied as a result.

-A survey of planning, budgeting, and forecasting practices by APQC and the BBRT found that 55% of respondents felt that the assumptions used in their budgets were so different than actual results that the budgets were useless within the first six months of the year.
+A survey of planning and forecasting practices by APQC and the BBRT found that 55% of respondents felt that the assumptions used in their budgets were so different than actual results that they were useless within the first six months of the year.
 Player, the lead researcher in the study, noted that this trend is increasing as market conditions become more volatile due to the accelerating speed of business.

-So, what happens is that the budget, the very mantle on which the company stands, actually turns into an internal negotiation with management, a gamesmanship of sorts, where rather than developing a budget that realistically reflects a view of where the company is going, ends up being something largely fictitious and arbitrary.
+So, what happens is that the budget, the very mantle on which the company stands, actually turns into an internal negotiation with management, a gamesmanship of sorts, where rather than developing something realistic that reflects a view of where the company is going, ends up being something largely fictitious and arbitrary.

 The Remedy: Rolling Forecasts